lnxpy/pyaction/docs/tutorial.md

 ...
 ```

+!!!
+Note "`INPUT_GITHUB_TOKEN` is optional.."
+    Notice that the `INPUT_GITHUB_TOKEN` is optional.
+If you want to pass the request rate limit or planning to read issues on private repositories, you have to generate one and define it.
+Otherwise, you can ignore the `token` parameter in the `IssueForm` class when initializing an object.

-You have to generate a [Personal GitHub Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) as `INPUT_GITHUB_TOKEN` *with the proper permissions*.
+    - Check [Personal GitHub Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) if you want more permissions.

 The `INPUT_ISSUE_NUMBER` is the ID/number of an example issue that you want your action to work on. (probably an issue that's been created via Issue Forms)

 The `INPUT_REPOSITORY` should contain your repository name in the form of `github-username/repo`.